-The Prague to Munich sightseeing bus is a good option for those who would like to see something more than just the main cities, would like to learn about the history, culture and people of both the Czech Republic and Germany and those who travel alone and/or would like to meet fellow travelers to share stories with.
+The Prague to Munich sightseeing tour is a good option for those who would like to see something more than just the main cities, would like to learn about the history, culture and people of both the Czech Republic and Germany and those who travel alone and/or would like to meet fellow travellers to share stories with.

 Would you like to go for an adventurous hitchhiking ride from Prague to Munich?
 First you need to get to the west suburbs of the city, to road E50.
 The best spots to catch the ride are Rozvadovska spojka, service station at Rudna or the junction at Zlicin.
 Even if most of the drivers go to Pilsen only it’s not too difficult to find the ride all the way to Germany.